logo

 Bachelor’s Degree in Substance Abuse Counseling

-Compared to those who completed an associate’s degree in substance abuse counseling, bachelor’s degree holders will have completed more courses specific to addiction counselor training, especially in the areas of assessments, treatment planning, and intervention methodologies.
-While depending on the state they may or may not be able to provide diagnoses (a clinical privilege commonly associated with a master’s degree), the greater scope of practice typically associated with a bachelor’s-level drug counselor degree can allow for more career opportunities.
+Compared to associate’s degree holders, bachelor’s degree holders will have completed more courses specific to addiction counselor training, especially in the areas of assessment, treatment planning, and intervention methodologies.
+The greater scope of practice typically associated with a bachelor’s-level drug counselor degree can allow for more career opportunities.
 Courses common in bachelor’s-level addiction studies degree programs include:

 • Abnormal Psychology